-- 1. Open the movie in CaptionMaker.
-See Opening a Movie in CaptionMaker for detailed instructions. - 2.
-Click the Login button in the Timed Text Speech panel.

-3. Enter your User Name and Password in the Telestream Cloud Login dialog, then click OK.
+- Since the Timed Text Speech feature requires a Telestream Cloud account, make sure you have a Telestream Cloud account.
+See Creating a Telestream Cloud Account. - 2.
+Open a movie in CaptionMaker.
+See Opening a Movie in CaptionMaker for detailed instructions. - 3.
+In the Timed Text Speech panel, click the Login button. - 4.
+Enter your user name and password in the Telestream Cloud Login dialog.
+Then click OK.

-Note: If you don't have a Telestream Cloud account, click the "Sign up here" link.
-That will take you to the Telestream Cloud site where you can create an account and start a project in Telestream Cloud.
+Note: If you don't have a Telestream Cloud account, click the Sign up here link.
+Teletream opens the Telestream Cloud site where you can create an account and start a project in Telestream Cloud.